Your Brand’s Guide to Circular Design in 2025

 Steelcase

-In 2011, office furniture company Steelcase collaborated with three other companies, materials designer Designtex, textile manufacturer Victor, and recycled fibre manufacturer Unifi, to design a closed-loop system that used textile waste from the furniture textile supply chain to create new upholstery material.
 The fibres in the new material are of the same quality as the original fabric, and can be recycled over and over again.
 This venture shows how partnerships within industries are beneficial in creating circular products, with textile recycling from Unifi, Designtex’s recyclable fabric designs, and manufacturing capabilities from Victor, showing how sustainable design challenges that may have been too much for one company to solve can be overcome through collaboration.

 Fairphone

-Fairphone is out to change the electronics industry, one sustainable mobile phone at time.
-Fairphone has built refurbishment into their redesign of the mobile phone as we know it, with modular upgrades available for the entire phone, from its battery and USB ports, to its display and cameras.
-With studies showing that the manufacturing of a new smartphone accounts for 85–95% of its annual carbon emission rate, and the fact that phones reach their end-of-life period within an average of just 2 years, selling spare parts and providing repair tutorials means Fairphone can empower its users to keep their phone in use for as long as possible, reducing the phone’s environmental footprint over time, and keeping electronic waste from landfill.
+With studies showing that the manufacturing of a new smartphone accounts for 85 to 95% of its annual carbon emission rate, and the fact that phones reach their end-of-life period within an average of just 2 years, selling spare parts and providing repair tutorials means Fairphone can empower its users to keep their phone in use for as long as possible, reducing the phone’s environmental footprint over time, and keeping electronic waste from landfill.

 How Studio Noel can help

-We know that transition to a circular business model can be daunting.
+We know that the transition to a circular business model can be daunting.
 We are here to help you combat consumer patterns of built-in obsolescence and drive impactful design.

-• We can help startups, entrepreneurs, and established businesses alike to design packaging built to last or be repurposed.
+Because we understand how the role of design plays a part in achieving circular design ambitions, we can help you effectively communicate your circular design ideas, methodologies, and goals to stakeholders.
+We’re here for startups, entrepreneurs, and established businesses alike to design packaging built to last or be repurposed.

-Get in touch to discuss how we can help.
+Get in touch to get started.

 further reading